Crochet symbols are used to create a visual when creating patterns. For some, these symbols are much easier to follow than written instructions.

 Basic Crochet Symbols

 There are four main crochet stitches.
-It starts with the single crochet stitch (sc), then works its way up to the half-double, double, and eventually to the treble (or triple) crochet stitch (tr).
+It starts with the single crochet stitch (sc), then works its way up to the half-double crochet, double crochet, and eventually to the treble (or triple) crochet stitch (tr).
 There are more stitches in this succession, such as the double-treble, triple-treble, etc., but those are a bit uncommon.

 We’ve also included the slip stitch (sl st) since it is also one of the most basic crochet stitches, and you’ll find in just about every crochet pattern available.

 Slight Symbol Variations